Professor Adrian Sargeant - Director of research

 Richard (fondly named “Haggis” by some) has been a fundraiser for 30 years and has worked for several large charities such as Oxfam, as Director of Fundraising for FARM-Africa, Director of Fundraising for ActionAid UK, and most recently as Chief Fundraiser at SolarAid.
 Richard was awarded the Institute of Fundraising’s Fundraiser of the Year Award in 2000 and is also a trustee of SOFII.

 Richard describes himself as a ‘fundraising catalyst’.
-His strengths lie in being able to help charities apply thinking and research outcomes.
+His strengths lie in being able to help charities apply thinking and reach outcomes.
 So, it is only natural that Richard would have joined ACA to help deliver the New Ambition seminars and Great Fundraising mini-masterclasses.

 Richard understands the importance of helping clients to build the right culture to allow their ambition and their fundraising income to flourish.